-1) To acquire one or more Spanish real estate assets with a total value in excess of €500,000.
-To qualify the real estate investment must from the applicants own funds and the minimum investment excludes any associated fees, taxes and encumbrances (mortgage or other debt etc).

-2) To invest €2,000,000 or more in Spanish government bonds.

-3) To acquire shares in one or more Spanish companies or position bank deposits with Spanish financial entities with a value equal to or greater than €1,000,000.

-4) To invest at least €1,000,000 in one or more investment funds or venture capital funds which is incorporated in Spain.

-5) To develop a business project in Spain which is considered to be of general interest to society and which fulfills one or more of the following requirements:

-- a) create work positions within Spain - b) facilitates a positive socio-economic impact - c) contributes to scientific or technological innovation
+- 1) To acquire one or more Spanish real estate assets with a total value in excess of €500,000. - 2) To invest €2,000,000 or more in Spanish government bonds. - 3) To acquire shares in one or more Spanish companies or position bank deposits with Spanish financial entities with a value equal to or greater than €1,000,000. - 4) To invest at least €1,000,000 in one or more investment funds or venture capital funds which is incorporated in Spain. - 5) To develop a business project in Spain which is considered to be of general interest to society and which fulfills one or more of the following requirements: - a) create work positions within Spain - b) facilitates a positive socio-economic impact - c) contributes to scientific or technological innovation

+Important Update - 2025

+In Q2 2024 the Spanish government announced that it is considering canceling the ability to acquire Spanish residency via the Golden Visa Scheme (applicable to all types of application).

+In December 2024 the proposal was presented at the Spanish Congress and although the proposal was challenged and initially delayed it was ultimately approved and in January 2025 it was confirmed that no applications made after April 2025 would be approved and the scheme would be effectively canceled from this date.
+Valid applications made prior to this date will continue to be processed, providing a limited window of opportunity.
+Additionally, previously approved visas would continue to provide recipients with the original applicable benefits of the scheme.

-Important Information for Buyers - Process
+Important Information for Buyers - Acquisition Process